 Then, I was still attending catechism classes for my First Holy Communion.
-When we reached the 10 Commandments and the Precepts of the Church, I couldn’t help but wonder why going to Church was necessary.
+When we reached the 10 Commandments and the Precepts of the Church, I couldn’t help but wonder why any of it was necessary.

 In my little head, this was the full argument:

-Okay, maybe I didn’t use “more importantly” before age 10, but you get the point.
+Okay, maybe I didn’t use the words “more importantly” at the age of 10, but you get the point.
 I needed answers.
-I’m not sure why, but it felt like my life – all one decade of it — depended on the answer.
+I’m not sure why, but it felt like my life depended on it — all one decade of it.

-Thankfully, my mother and catechism teacher didn’t give the “because God said so” response.
-Although, I’ve come to realize that doing things just because God said so is a really good way to go through life.
+Thankfully, both my mother and catechism teacher didn’t give the “because God said so” response.
+Although, I’ve come to realise that doing things just because God said so is a really good way to go through life.

 My little brain, however, didn’t know about trust, faith, and confidence yet, so it was important to explain things simply to me — and I’m grateful they did.

-From my conversations about Church back then, I learned a few things I still use today during evangelism.
+From the conversations I had about Church back then, I learnt a few things that I still use today during evangelism.

 How to Talk to a Child (and Some Adults) About Attending Church